nikitavoloboev/data/design/design-inspiration.md

 # Design inspiration

 I follow a [few designers on Dribble](https://dribbble.com/nikitavoloboev/following) whose work I like.
+I also keep a [list of artists & art I liked](../art/art.md).

 Here are few more things I liked, design wise.